Muftiate: South-Eastern Europe

-Four spiritual directorates presided over the territory of the Soviet Union until the dissolution of the USSR in 1991.
-The newly independent countries established their own independent muftiates or "spiritual boards" based on the remnants of the Soviet system.

 Structure and organization

 At the top of the structure of a grand muftiate is a grand mufti and his council, followed by muftis and their councils.
 Independent muftiates are governed by a mufti and a council.
 In Russia (as was during the Soviet Union) a muftiate is further divided into qadiyats which are led by qadis.
 Directly subordinate to qadiyats are muhtasibats which are headed by a muhtasib (originally an Ottoman official charged with supervising proper weights and measures in markets and the proper conduct of certain rituals).
 In some muftiates the qadis rank below a muhtasib.
 Each mahalla or congregation is managed by an elected body called a mutavalliat composed of members of the congregation.

 The level of governance differs from country to country and even from muftiate to muftiate.
 In some countries muftis are elected by adherents while in others they are appointed to the post by the council of muftis or appointed by the government.